 10 Keys to Collaborative Leadership

-10 Learnings from the Collaborative Leadership Certification Program for healthy and generative leadership written by graduate, Erica Buswell.
+10 Learnings from the Cooperative Leadership Certification Program for healthy and generative leadership written by graduate, Erica Buswell.

 1. Power dynamics exist within organizations and teams; it’s just a fact.

 Power can be shared in healthy, intentional, and clearly defined ways amongst all members, and be harnessed in a way that provides all members with opportunities to express their power.
 Decentralizing power and decision-making structures and providing all team members with a voice in decisions that affect them, in and of themselves, do not magically result in a dynamic of shared power.
 You have to actively and continually support shared-power dynamics with processes and systems that reflect your shared agreements as well as your shared accountabilities (and you end up talking about process, quite often).